 Fields of Academic Interest & Dissertation Project

 Ofer Eldar’s areas of interest include corporate law and finance, organizational design, law and economics, and international economic law.
 For his J.S.D. project, he is writing on the law and economics of social enterprises and hybrid forms of organization.
-Doctoral Committee Professors Henry B. Hansmann (Supervisor), Richard Brooks (Reader), and John G. Simon (Reader).
+Doctoral Committee Professors Henry B. Hansmann (Supervisor), Richard Brooks (Reader), John G. Simon (Reader), and Yair Listokin (Reader).

 M.A.
 (Economics), Yale University